 It’s been a few weeks since I finished it and I still find myself thinking about it at the oddest moments, remember little details of it (like when the mother has her first shower in seven years or when she tries to explain to Jack that they don’t have to make special requests for SundayTreat now, but can buy whatever things for themselves, when they want to).

 In some ways, it’s like The Hunger Games.
 The premise just about makes you ill, but somehow it works in a way that isn’t graphic or over-the-top.
-It’s heart-wrenching and yet so life-affirming, I wanted to weep (I may have, just a little).
+Room by Emma Donoghue is heart-wrenching and yet so life-affirming, I wanted to weep (I may have, just a little).

 If you liked this review of room by emma donoghue, you might also like these books: